9-1-1: Lone Star: Casting

 On May 12, 2019, it was announced that Rob Lowe had been cast in the series as lead role.
 On September 11, 2019, Liv Tyler was announced to star opposite of Lowe.
 Jim Parrack joined the cast on September 18, 2019.
 Two days later, Ronen Rubinstein and Sierra McClain were announced to have joined the cast.
 On September 23, 2019, Natacha Karam, Brian Michael Smith, Rafael L. Silva, and Julian Works joined the cast.

 On September 3, 2020, Gina Torres was cast as a series regular for the second season.
 On September 22, 2020, Liv Tyler departed the show prior to the second season.
-Tyler had been commuting between her London home and Los Angeles to film the show and due to potential travel difficulties of the coronavirus pandemic and not wanting to be away from her young children for long.

-She asked producers to let her out of her multi-year contract.
+Tyler had been commuting between her London home and Los Angeles to film the show.
+Due to potential travel difficulties of the coronavirus pandemic and not wanting to be away from her young children for long, she asked producers to let her out of her multi-year contract.
 The possibility of her return was left open.

 Lisa Edelstein was cast in a recurring role for the second season.
 On October 8, 2020, Derek Webster joined the cast in a recurring capacity for the second season.
 On May 25, 2021, Brianna Baker was promoted to series regular for the third season.
 On September 28, 2022, Neal McDonough, D.B.
 Woodside, and Amanda Schull joined the cast in recurring capacities for the fourth season.

+On June 7, 2024, it was reported that original cast member, Sierra McClain, would not be returning as Grace Ryder ahead of the series' fifth season, due to a cast renegotiation dispute.

 Filming

-Despite being set in Austin, Texas, nearly all filming of the series occurs in Los Angeles, California.
+Although set in Austin, Texas, nearly all filming of the series occurs in Los Angeles, California.
 The lack of on-location filming in Austin has prompted criticism from the local film industry, claiming that Austin has the production infrastructure to host the series.